Heart failure with preserved ejection fraction: Treatment

-Despite increasing incidence of HFpEF effective inroads to therapeutics have been largely unsuccessful.
-Currently, recommendations for treatment are directed at symptom relief and co-morbid conditions.
+Despite increasing incidence of HFpEF, effective inroads to therapeutics were, for decades, largely unsuccessful.
+Guideline recommendations for treatment have long been directed only at symptom relief and comorbid conditions.
 Frequently this involves administration of diuretics to relieve complications associated with volume overload, such as leg swelling and high blood pressure.
+In the 2020s (specifically, from 2021 onward), pharmacotherapy options have begun to improve, as various new clinical trials have been reported, although some of the drugs involved are not yet SRA-approved for the HFpEF indication.

 Commonly encountered conditions that must be treated for and have independent recommendations for standard of care include atrial fibrillation, coronary artery disease, hypertension, and hyperlipidemia.
 There are particular factors unique to HFpEF that must be accounted for with therapy.
 Randomized clinical trials addressing the therapeutic adventure for these conditions in HFpEF have found conflicting or limited evidence.

 Specific aspects of therapeutics should be avoided in HFpEF to prevent the deterioration of the condition.
 Considerations that are generalizable to heart failure include avoidance of a fast heart rate, elevations in blood pressure, development of ischemia, and atrial fibrillation.
 Considerations more specific to HFpEF include avoidance of preload reduction.
 As patients display normal ejection fraction but reduced cardiac output they are especially sensitive to changes in preloading and may rapidly display signs of output failure.
 This means administration of diuretics and vasodilators must be monitored carefully.

 HFrEF and HFpEF represent distinct entities in terms of development and effective therapeutic management.
 Specifically, cardiac resynchronization, administration of beta blockers and angiotensin converting enzyme inhibitors are applied to good effect in HFrEF but are largely ineffective at reducing morbidity and mortality in HFpEF.
 Many of these therapies are effective in reducing the extent of cardiac dilation and increasing ejection fraction in HFrEF patients.
 It is unsurprising they fail to effect improvement in HFpEF patients, given their un-dilated phenotype and relative normal ejection fraction.
 Understanding and targeting mechanisms unique to HFpEF are thus essential to the development of therapeutics.

 Randomized studies on HFpEF patients have shown that exercise improves left ventricular diastolic function, the heart's ability to relax, and is associated with improved aerobic exercise capacity.
 The benefit patients seem to derive from exercise does not seem to be a direct cardiac effect, but rather is due to changes in peripheral vasculature and skeletal muscle, which show abnormalities in HFpEF patients.
+A two-year exercise trial on otherwise-healthy middle-aged adults having HFpEF showed improved cardiac function, and regular exercise was recommended to prevent future risk of HFpEF.

 Regularly assessment of patients allows determination of progression of the condition, response to interventions, and need for alteration of therapy.
 Ability to perform daily tasks, hemodynamic status, kidney function, electrolyte balance, and serum natriuretic peptide levels are important parameters.
 Behavioral management is important in these patients and it is recommended that individuals with HFpEF avoid alcohol, smoking, and high sodium intake.